Why use an acid toner?

-I promise you that none of these toners hurt to use, you just wipe them on you skin with a cotton pad after cleansing at night, you might get a slight tingle, but nothing painful.
+I promise you that none of these toners hurt to use, you just wipe them on your skin with a cotton pad after cleansing at night, you might get a slight tingle, but nothing painful.

 What am I testing?

-The Ordinary is a brand I’ve been meaning to write about for ages; and it’s coming, I promise!
+The Ordinary is a brand I’ve been meaning to write about for months; and it’s coming, I promise!
 This particular product is something I’ve been lusting after for ages, but it’s almost always out of stock.
 It wasn’t even in the physical Deciem shop in Spitalfields!

 It’s the Pixi Glow Tonic dupe, The Ordinary’s Glycolic Acid 7% toning solution (catchy name, right?)

 I’m going to be comparing it to other two glycolic acid products that have a big cult following, Pixi Glow Tonic and Alpha-H Liquid Gold.
 All of the products featured in this post are cruelty free (to the best of my knowledge), only the Liquid Gold (which contains silk) isn’t vegan.

 Price per 100ml: £7.20